What is the road?

 plain area roads, constructed on the plain area where there are very few turns, downs, and ups are plain area roads.

 They can be constructed with the available local soil or locally available materials, and less capital is called low-cost roads.

 Medium cost roads:

-These types of road funds required for constructing medium-cost roads are better than low-cost roads.
+The road funds required for constructing medium-cost roads are better than low-cost ones.

 high-cost roads require huge capital to construct.
 National highways and State Highways are the best examples of high-cost roads.

 Low traffic roads:

 The roads carrying less than five hundred vehicles on an average per day are called low traffic roads.